textpattern/textpattern.github.io/brand/editorial-style-guide.md

 <html lang="en-GB-oxendict">
 ```

-If your rusty on spelling conventions used by the *OED* versus other British-English conventions and those of other regions, Table 1 should help.
+If you're rusty on spelling conventions used by the *OED* versus other British-English conventions and those of other regions, Table 1 should help.
 The words shown are representative examples of all possible words having those patterns.
 Always use the *OED* conventions when writing Textpattern content.

 <div class="tabular-data" itemscope itemtype="https://schema.org/Table"><table>
 <caption>Table 1.
 Quick comparison of English spelling conventions by region.</caption>